The Calimero project provides the KNX protocol stack for clients, KNXnet/IP servers, and devices.

 Usage

-The README of each calimero repository/library provides further details on invocation, as well as using Gradle and Maven for building and execution.
+The README of each Calimero repository provides further details on invocation, as well as using the Gradle build tool for execution.

 !